Adam Duvall Preview, Player Props: Red Sox vs. Nationals

 Adam Duvall At The Plate

-- Duvall has had an RBI in 22 games this season (40.7%), including seven multi-RBI outings (13.0%).
+- Duvall has driven in a run in 22 games this year (40.0%), including seven games with more than one RBI (12.7%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.